rmpowell77/wxUI/docs/src/docs/ProgrammersGuide.md

 The `wxUI::MenuBar` and related objects are generally "lazy" objects.
 They hold the details of the menu layout, but do not call any wxWidget primatives on construction.
 When `attachTo` a frame is invoked does the underlying logic construct the menu structure.

+#### Proxy

+There are cases where being able to reference underlying `wxMenu` item is useful.
+This can be for when you wish to append to an existing menu.
+But it could be done in other ways...
+Hmm...

 ### Layout